Zulqarnain-SDET/reqres-testing/README.md

 Run "git clone" and the link to this repository to clone it to your local machine.

 Install Dependencies:
-Navigate to the project directory: cd reqres-testing Run "npm install" to install the dependencies.
+Navigate to the project directory: "cd reqres-testing" Run "npm install" to install the dependencies.

 Run the Tests: